EXPLORE OUR WORK

 PROGRAMME STRATEGY DESIGN

-As countries race to meet their commitments to protect at least 10% of the ocean by 2020, it is becoming increasingly clear that just area-based management is insufficient.
+As countries race to meet their commitments to protect at least 10% of the world's ocean by 2020, it is becoming increasingly clear that just area-based management is insufficient.
 Addressing threats to our imperilled marine and coastal ecosystems requires collective vision, action and commitment.
 Celebrating 150 years of the Tata Group, Tata Chemicals Pvt.
-Ltd. is creating C-SCAPES (Centre for Sustainable Action & Protection of Ecosystems of the Seas) for the conservation and sustainable use of marine and coastal resources in India.
-As a part of this, EcoNiche is exploring and collaboratively mapping current and future needs with partners along the Indian coastline.
-Our efforts at building and sustaining coastal stakeholder networks are revealing alternate pathways for better governance and equitable use of ocean resources, and towards building resilient coastal livelihoods and lives.
+Ltd., through its social arm, TCSRD, is creating C-SCAPES (Centre for Sustainable Action & Protection of Ecosystems of the Seas) for the conservation and sustainable use of marine and coastal resources in India.
+Working with C-SCAPES, EcoNiche is collaboratively mapping current and future needs, and developing projects with partners along the Indian

 October - November 2019

 Although India has brought into effect a ban on single-use plastics, it still remains to be seen how discarded plastics can be removed from the environment, and repurposed.
 Based on participatory analyses and literature reviews, we presented how the principles of circular economy are being embodied in existing viable businesses models across India.
 The case studies demonstrate revolutionary change, through the transformation of something that is readily discarded (such as plastic bottles and fishing nets) into something of utilitarian value (such as houses).
 They highlight how social, environmental and economic value is being created across India by embracing resource efficiency and circularity.
-The project was funded by the European Union, implemented by GIZ and TERI (the Energy Resource Institute), with local partners CircleWallas, and for the Goa Government.
-Get in touch with us to learn more!
+The project was funded by the EU (European Union), implemented by the Goa Government, GIZ and TERI (the Energy Resource Institute), with local partners CircleWallas.